 Developing a Social Media Calendar

-Even though social media marketing consists of posting messages and engaging in conversations, as a company with marketing goals and objectives, simply publishing random content will not serve you well.
-How do you manage your marketing messages across multiple social media tools such as your blog plus Facebook, Twitter or even LinkedIn, not to mention Instagram, Pinterest and YouTube or other image and video sharing sites?
+Social media marketing may seem like it only consists of posting messages and engaging in conversations, but as a company with marketing goals and objectives, simply publishing random content will not serve you well.
+Managing consistent marketing messages across multiple social media tools including a blog, Facebook, Twitter, LinkedIn, not to mention Instagram, Pinterest, and YouTube, can be challenging for any sized company.

-Before you build out your social media editorial calendar, you need to ask yourself the most basic marketing questions:
+Before you fill in your social media editorial calendar, ask yourself some basic marketing questions:

 - What are your marketing objectives?